You may wish to see an introductory page first.

 On the site of the Palace of the Grand Masters he built a gigantic mansion, meant to be used by the King or by il Duce (the title given to Mussolini) during their visits to the island (they never went there).
 He placed his own coat of arms next to that of the Grand Masters and set his residence in the new palace.

-Kos: (left) Albergo Gelsomino; (right) Market
+Kos: (left) Albergo Gelsomino; (right) Agora

 The other islands of the Dodecanese also retain modern buildings designed by Italian architects.